Skip to main content

 Human History

 The Comayagua Valley was the heart of colonial Honduras, serving as the colonial capital from the sixteenth century until 1880 when the capital was moved to Tegucigalpa.
 Indigenous communities including the Lenca and their predecessors occupied the valley for millennia, exploiting its agricultural potential and strategic location.
 Cave systems in Central America frequently held ritual significance in pre-Columbian cultures, with limestone caves associated with the underworld (Xibalba in Maya cosmology) and used for ceremonies and offerings.
 Whether Cuevas de Taulabé was known to and used by pre-Columbian communities in the region is unclear from the historical record, though the cave's vicinity to the major indigenous population center of the Comayagua Valley suggests it was likely known.
-The caves remained unknown to Western science until modern times, with their formal discovery documented in 1969.
+The caves remained unknown to Western science until their formal discovery during highway construction in 1969.

 Park History